Homewood-Flossmoor High School: Demographics

+Campus

-The campus consists of a North* and South Building.
-The South Building contains a number of sub-buildings each assigned a letter, and includes the school's radio station (WHFH) 88.5 FM Flossmoor, television station VTV, science labs, a swimming pool, a music building, gymnasium and an auditorium.
+The campus is spread out and consists of two main buildings: the North and South Buildings.
+The South Building contains a number of sub-buildings each assigned a letter, and includes the school's radio station (WHFH) 88.5 FM Flossmoor, television station VTV, a swimming pool, gymnasium, science building, and performing arts center.
+The North Building has three floors and includes the school's fieldhouse.
+Both buildings contain a cafeteria.
 An ice rink is also located on the campus, owned by the local park district.